durjoi/school_management_system/README.md

    docker-compose up
    ```

-   _NB: Wait some time when containers are creating.
-Some error will be visible in first time but it will resolve automatically after some moment_
+   _Note: Please wait for some time while the containers are being created.
+During the initial setup, some errors may appear, but they will be automatically resolved after a few moments._

 6. Run seeder to populate dummy data
    ```